mabhub/puppeteer-screenshot-cli/README.md

     -h, --height number     Viewport height in pixels
                             Default: 600

+    --timeout  number       Maximum time to wait for in milliseconds.
+                            Default: 30000

     -f, --fullPage          When true, takes a screenshot of the full scrollable page.
                             Defaults: false.